-The Council has a range of policies and processes which reflect our commitment to acting ethically and with integrity to prevent slavery and human trafficking in all of its operations.
+The Council has a range of policies and processes which reflect our commitment to acting ethically and with integrity to prevent slavery and human trafficking in all of our operations.
+The Interagency Safeguarding Children Procedures of the Nottingham City Safeguarding Children Partnership has a chapter that provides guidance to all colleagues on safeguarding children from modern slavery.